camdenblatchly/mit_policy_hackathon/README.md

 # MIT Policy Hackathon
-Analysis and visualization code for the MIT Policy Hackathon's Housing Stability challenge.
+Analysis and visualization code for the Data Diggers's submission to the Housing Stability challenge.